-The observation network can be established from the existing stations which belong to various ministries or metrological departments in each country.
+The observation network can be established from the existing stations which belong to various ministries or meteorological departments in each country.
 In order to get proper monitoring, the observational network would require a reasonably dense observational network.
 It also requires a skilled and operational maintenance staff to run the network.

-Drought monitoring indicators based on climate data and remote sensing products are at present the best available tools to monitor drought over large regions and time periods (Vicente-Serrano et al., 2012) 32.
-The two most widely used indicators are the Standardized Precipitation Index (SPI) and the Palmer Drought Severity Index (PDSI).
-In addition, the surface water supply index (SWSI), the standardized water indexes (SWI), the field monitoring and remote sensing systems and the socio-economic indicators.
+Drought monitoring indicators based on climate data and remote sensing products are at present the best available tools to monitor drought over large regions and time periods.34 The two most widely used indicators are the Standardized Precipitation Index (SPI) and the Palmer Drought Severity Index (PDSI).
+In addition, the surface water supply index (SWSI), the standardized water indexes (SWI), the field monitoring and remote sensing systems and the socioeconomic indicators.
 These indicators should be used in an integrative way to have a better idea of drought severity.
 Below is a list of the basic indicators and the measurement means.